 The four minor arcana suits all represent a particular aspect and element in the tarot.
 While that element is represented in every card of the suit, the four aces embody the purest form of these elements and meanings.
 When you draw an ace in a tarot spread, you know that this suit is particularly relevant to the reading.

-The positive elements of the Ace of Swords
+The Ace of Swords Tarot Card Keywords

 The material paragon of the immaterial mind, the Ace of Sword uses masculine energy and global knowledge to strengthen the mind and make it strong.
 This should be seen as an inclusive message telling everyone acting on their impulses and needs without thinking about the consequences that they should take some time to take a step back and look at any situation from another angle.